23DesignStudio/semi/README.md

 - unity_biDirectional: unity c# scripts for gui and gameobject
 - unity_fromArduino: unity c# scripts for gui and gameobject
 - unity_toArduino: unity c# scripts for gui and gameobject

+## thermo
+This project is a GUI app for thermoprinter built through react.js